 One of the films to premiere last year at DOXA was Virunga, which received an Oscar nomination for best documentary feature.
-It was previewed at DOXA, before Tribecca and Hot docs, but the film almost never got off the ground.
+The filmmaker, Orlando Von Einsiedel applied to DOXA, before Tribeca Hot Docs or any of the big name festivals, but the film almost never got off the ground.

 I sat down with Dorothy Woodend and DOXA Programming and Education Coordinator, Selina Crammond, to learn more about Vancouver’s premiere documentary festival, now in its 14th year.
 “Documentaries were much less mainstream 15 years ago then they are now.
 The growth of the genre has paralleled the festival itself in many ways.”
 Explains Woodend, a film critic, who used to work with VIFF before joining the DOXA team in 2008.
 Along with her fellow programming committee members, she tries to keep up with all the latest developments, trends, and filmmakers, to honor DOXA’s “more eclectic” selection, compared with other festivals.

 “We have an open call for submissions that goes out in September that goes around the world.
 Anyone that can afford $20 can basically submit a film.”
 This year they received over 1,200 films and through the diligent work of their screening committee — each of the 14 members were tasked with watching 50 films over the course of six months — they eventually whittled it down to a grand total of 91 films.

 “Every year the criteria changes based on the theme” adds Crammond.
 “We take into account all the different types of films we receive and build the program around a thematic concept.”